Pleasantly warm, renewable and efficient

 Germany was quick to realise how much energy can be saved in buildings.
 As far back as 1976,the German Government adopted the first Energy Conservation Act and the first Thermal Insulation Ordinance in response to the oil crisis.
 Their provisions have been constantly updated and adapted to technical advances.
 Under the Renewable Energies Heat Act, it has been compulsory for all new residential buildings to cover a minimum share of their energy demand through renewable energy since 2009.
 This can be achieved by using solar thermal energy to support a gas or oil-fired boiler or installing a renewable energy heating system, such as a heat pump or a pellet boiler.

 However, 70 percent of all residential buildings in Germany are over 35 years old – in other words, they were built before the first Thermal Insulation Ordinance was adopted.
 This means that many buildings are not properly insulated and are often heated by old boilers and fossil fuels such as oil or gas.
 An average German household consumes around 145 kilowatt-hours per square metre of living space per year for heating, the equivalent of some 14.5 litres of crude oil.
 Highly efficient new buildings require only a tenth of this amount.
 Primary energy demand in old buildings can be reduced by up to 80 percent by making energy-efficiency improvements and switching to renewable sources.
 This requires better cladding insulation, new building components, modern heating and cooling systems, and better control technology.
-In 2013 alone, around 55 billion euros were invested in energy-efficiency improvements.
+In 2015 alone, around EUR 53 billion euros were invested in energy-efficient improvements.
 The German Government provides grants and low-interest loans as incentives.
+In 2016, German citizens saved almost EUR 500 per capita as a result of energy efficiency measures, putting them at the top of the international tables.